alexnanchen/RepData_PeerAssessment1/PA1_template.md

     ![plot of chunk unnamed-chunk-11](figure/unnamed-chunk-11-1.png)

-It seems that on average, people walk more and more regulary accross the day during weekends.
+It seem    s that on average, people walk more and more regulary accross the day during weekends.